 EU Erasmus + KA 2 Projects

-This is the third Key Action 2 Erasmus + project in which ETI has participated as an active partner.
+This is the fourth Key Action 2 Erasmus + project in which ETI has participated as an active partner.

-COOL aims to develop a web3 service where teachers can paste in text, select the language of the text, add graphics and video, create or attach language exercises/assignments and then automatically create an online webpage with all words linked to free dictionaries in +100 languages.
-The proposed web3 resource will enhance/improve the current Clilstore tool/service https://clilstore.eu/ developed in the previous TOOLS project (2012-2014).
-This has been selected as “one of the European Commission’s success stories”.
+COOL has developed a web3 service where teachers can paste in text, select the language of the text, add graphics and video, create or attach language exercises/assignments and then automatically create an online webpage with all words linked to free dictionaries in +100 languages.
+The proposed web3 resource has improved on the previous Clilstore tool/service https://clilstore.eu/ developed in the previous TOOLS project (2012-2014).
+This has been selected as “one of the European Commission’s success stories” More info

 The projects ETI is or was involved in are led by the POOLS partnership.
 Since 2002, POOLS has led EU-funded projects, which have developed resources in Language Teaching and Technology Enhanced Teaching.